 - Tighten your core by taking a deep breath and holding it.
 When the weight you lift increases, use a weight lifting belt.

 - Start the deadlift by pushing your feet against the floor.
 This will help you raise the weight off the floor without using your lower back.
 Just use your leg drive to get lift the weight off the floor.

-- Think leg press, a vertical leg press.
+- Think leg press, a vertical or reverse leg press.
 The same way that you do a leg press, push the floor with your feet to start the deadlift.

 - Keep the barbell close to your body and the barbell will glide up your shins.

 - When the barbell gets up to your knees, drive your hips forward to complete the deadlift.